City of Fresno to close city parks Easter weekend over concerns of COVID-19 spread

 FRESNO, California.
-(KSEE) – Fresno Mayor Lee Brand announced the City of Fresno will close all city parks on Easter weekend due to the COVID-19 outbreak.
+(KGPE) – Fresno Mayor Lee Brand announced the City of Fresno will close all city parks on Easter weekend due to the COVID-19 outbreak.

 The parks including Woodward and Roeding Regional Parks will be shut down starting Saturday April 11th through April 12th.